greggman/HappyFunTimes/examples.md

 I'm going to have to try these again but to set this up what I had to do was

-*   In Unity, make a new Scene and pick Assets->Import Package->Character Controller
+*   In Unity, make a new Project
+*   Pick Assets->Import Package->Standard Assets
 *   Copy Unity3D/src to Assets/Plugins/HappyFunTimes (or make a sym link)
 *   Copy Unity3D/Extra to Assets/Plugins/HappyFunTimesExtra
 *   Copy Unity3d/Examples to Assets/Scripts/HappyFunTimes
 *   Open the scene Unity3D/Examples/Scenes/HappyFunTimesCharacterExample
+*   Pick Edit->Project Settings->Player and check "Run in Background"

+Run the game.
+If you see an error in the console you probably forgot to run the relaysever.
+(See above)

-Run the game then connect a browser to the corresponding **controller**
+Now connect a browser `http://localhost:8080` and pick the UnityCharacterExample

 UnitySimpleExample
 ------------------